State mapmaker brings creativity, whimsy to Ohio road maps

 Another of Hull’s maps featured Ohio emblems, such as the state mammal, bird, insect and flower.
 Other versions have featured Ohio’s scenic byways and Ohio’s Native American tribes.

 During the state’s bicentennial year, in 2003, Hull adorned the map with a timeline of Ohio history.
-That included another sly family reference: A photo of his great-grandmother, Sophia Mitchell, the first black woman to serve as a mayor in the state.
+That included another sly family reference: A photo of his great-grandmother, Sophia Mitchell , the first black woman to serve as a mayor in the state.